 The only people that like to iron these days are quilters.
 They love it.

+It is not "ironing", it is "pressing."
 It is only after pressing your patchwork that you can see how truly beautiful it

 is.
 Perhaps that is why they quilters tend to overdo it.

 Too much pressing causes problems.
 If you press too much, you can cause